 Can technology prevent gun-related killings?
-It’s a question often posed to Margot Hirsch, president of the Smart Tech Challenges Association, and she has a simple answer: Don’t look for one single solution to gun violence, but smart guns could make a huge dent in the grim annual statistics.
+It’s a question often posed to Margot Hirsch, president of the Smart Tech Challenges Foundation, and she has a simple answer: Don’t look for one single solution to gun violence, but smart guns could make a huge dent in the grim annual statistics.

 With cutting-edge safety and authentication features, smart guns and their accessories fire only for specifically approved users.
 Otherwise, they remain locked and secured, preventing unauthorized people from using them.